Our equality objectives

 Equality Impact Analysis (EIA)

-We use Equality Impact Analysis when working on new projects to assess any potential impacts on people in the protected groups listed above.
+We use Equality Impact Analysis (EIA) when working on new projects to assess any potential impacts on people in the protected groups listed above.

 If through the EIA a project is shown to need further analysis of the equality and diversity implications, our Policy and Partnerships team can offer support by suggesting improvements and providing contacts with local equality groups.

 We have also set our own specific equality objectives.